underscoreio/essential-slick/src/pages/4-combining-actions.md

 ... where `z` is the starting ("zero") room, and `f` will lookup the connecting room.

-If `unfold` is given `"Podbay"` as a starting point it should return an action which, when run, will produce: `Seq("Podbday", "Galley", "Computer", "Engine Room")`.
+If `unfold` is given `"Podbay"` as a starting point it should return an action which, when run, will produce: `Seq("Podbay", "Galley", "Computer", "Engine Room")`.

 <div class="solution">